Tula, Russia: Religion

-In Tula there is the only Catholic church in the area, the Holy Apostles Peter and Paul.
-Since the 1990s, Tula has several Protestant denominations, the largest church of which is a Baptist church with a prayer house in Tula.
+The only Roman Catholic church in Tula is the Holy Apostles Peter and Paul.
+Since the 1990s, several Protestant denominations have grown, the largest of which is a Baptist church with a prayer house in Tula.
 Representatives of other Protestant churches in Tula are Seventh-day Adventists, Presbyterians (Church of the Holy Trinity, The Glorious Jesus the Lord, the Good News), Pentecostals (Tula Christian Center, Church of the New Testament) and other evangelical churches (Word of Life, the Vine Gypsy Church).

-Also the city has a synagogue and the Jewish Community House.
+The city also has a synagogue and the Jewish Community House.

 Sports

 In Russian fist fighting, Tula was considered to have some of the most famous fighters.

-The city association football club, FC Arsenal Tula, played in the Russian Premier League in 2014/2015 and 2016/2017 seasons.
+The city association football club, FC Arsenal Tula, played in the Russian Premier League in 2014/2015 and 2016/2017 seasons, and now competes in the second-tier Russian First Division.

+The city's professional ice hockey club, HC AKM, competes in the All-Russian Hockey League, the second tier of Russian hockey.